sci-oer/oo-course-wiki/errors/exceptions.md

 **Exception Handling** in Java is a powerful mechanism to handle the runtime errors so that normal flow of the application can be maintained.
 Exceptions are handled through the use of `try`, `catch` and sometimes `finally` blocks to wrap the code that may produce exceptions and define mechanisms for handling the unexpected.

-Java will not let you compile code that can give exceptions that you have not handled, either through `try/catch` or throwing the exception as part of the method definition.
+Java will not let you compile code that can result in exceptions that you have not handled, either through `try/catch` or throwing the exception as part of the method definition.

 ### Try/Catch

-You have likely already used exception handling as you learned about the different mechanisms for input and output in Java.
+You may have already used exception handling as you learned about the different mechanisms for input and output in Java.
 The process of opening a file and reading the contents requires that exceptions are handled.

 ```
     Path path = FileSystems.getDefault().getPath(location, fileName);